turing4ever/turing4ever.github.io/_posts/2025-05-26-Bible-Study-Genesis.md

 one co-worker was a Christian and brought me to his church.
 I was sitting in the front row and almost fell asleep during the sermon.
 I was too young to hear any of the messages.
 But now at mid-age, more experienced in life, I am able to hear it.
 And C.S Lewis did a great job giving a summary of what Christianity is.

 I believe we all live in the story we created for ourselves.
-If the Bible is the greatest story ever told, then why shouldn't copy and paste some of it into my own story?
+If the Bible is the greatest story ever told, then why shouldn't I copy and paste some of it into my own story?
 I looked for local churches for a Bible study group and found one very close to my home.
-So far, the experiences were great.
-I go to Church every Sunday, read a few pages of the Bible every day, and attend the study group on Friday.
+So far, the experience was great.
+I go to Church every Sunday, read a few pages of the Bible every day, and attend the study group on Friday evening.

 Not trying to convert myself, but at least, I can plough through the Bible and become well versed in a few years.